catalyst-cloud/catalystcloud-docs/source/kubernetes/clusters.rst

 Viewing templates
 =================

-When running openstack command line tools ensure that you have sourced a valid openrc file first.
+When running the openstack command line tools ensure that you have sourced a valid openrc file first.
 For more information on this see :ref:`source-rc-file`

 ..
 Note::